Jacquie Tran

 Thesis title: “Monitoring training loads and athlete wellness: Relationships with rowing performance”

-My PhD programme was supported by a collaboration between Rowing Australia, the Australian Institute of Sport, and Deakin University
+PhD scholarship supported by Rowing Australia, the Australian Institute of Sport, and Deakin University

 Deakin University | Degree conferred October 2015